What are the specific refusal grounds for Post-Graduation Work Permits?

 Key misconception: "LMIA-based work permit is the only option."
 False.
 Multiple pathways exist.

-As with other visa categories, request GCMS notes ($5, 30 days) to understand the officer's specific concerns.
+As with other visa categories, request GCMS notes through IRCC's access to information and privacy process ($5, 30 days) to understand the officer's specific concerns.

 Reapplication Timeline